Bhavyasrikodi/Creditcardfraud/README.md

 # creditcardfraud
-detecting whetjer the transaction is fraudulent or not
+detecting whether the transaction is fraudulent or not